ibm-cloud-docs/schematics/cli-reference.md

 ## Workspace commands
 {: #schematics-workspace-commands}

-Review the commands that you can use to set up and work with your {{site.data.keyword.cloud_notm}} Schematics workspace.
+Review the commands that you can use to set up and work with your {{site.data.keyword.bplong_notm}} workspace.
 {: shortdesc}

 ### `ibmcloud terraform workspace action`